AI Hardware Design League

 • Hardware Simulation and Design Tools:

-Each team will submit documents and designs as work toward milestones, with their mentor's guidance.
+Each team will submit documents and designs as they work toward milestones, with their mentor's guidance.
 During the milestone reviews, the submitted documents and designs will be evaluated and scored according to the test benches and Power, Performance, and Area (PPA) metrics.
 The progress of all the teams will be posted online, and the teams with the highest scores will receive an incremental prize.

 You will receive specific directions and support from mentors for the submission process.